What is chemotherapy?

 During chemotherapy your body might be less able to fight off infections.
-This is caused by a drop in the number of white blood cells.
+This is caused by a drop in the number of white blood cells in your body.
 You might hear this called neutropenia.
 White blood cells are part of your immune system and help fight infection.
-It’s important to contact the hospital immediately if you think you might have an infection because it could make you very unwell.
-Possible signs of an infection include a fever (high temperature), sweating, chills and shivering, or a sore throat.
+It’s important to contact the hospital immediately if you think you might have an infection because it could make you very unwell or be fatal if it’s not treated.

+Contact the hospital immediately if you get any signs of infection.
+These include a fever (high temperature), sweating, chills and shivering, or a sore throat.

 You should avoid having a type of vaccine called a live vaccine during your treatment, and for at least six months afterwards.
 This is because your immune system might not be strong enough to cope.
 Vaccines against shingles and yellow fever are both examples of live vaccines, so these should be avoided.
 But it is safe to be around others who have had these vaccines.

 This can be caused by a drop in the number of red blood cells, which means not enough oxygen is carried around the body.
 This is known as anaemia.
 If this happens, your doctor may delay your next treatment session to give your red blood cells time to recover.
 If your level of red blood cells falls very low, you may need to have a blood transfusion.
-Read more about anaemia.

 This can be caused by a drop in the number of platelets in your blood.
 Platelets help your blood to clot.
 A low level of platelets is called thrombocytopenia.
 You may get nose bleeds or bleeding gums.
 There are things you can do to lower the risk of bleeding, such as using a softer toothbrush, and an electric shaver rather than a razor.
 Some men with advanced prostate cancer pass some blood in their urine, and chemotherapy can make this worse.

 Many men say that fatigue is one of the hardest side effects to cope with.
 Fatigue is extreme tiredness or exhaustion, which makes it hard to carry out your daily activities.

 If the smell of food is putting you off eating, try to avoid strong-smelling foods and choose cold foods as they don’t usually smell as much.
 If possible, ask someone to make your meals for you.
 You may also find it helps to avoid fried, greasy or very sweet foods.
 Some people find things flavoured with peppermint or ginger can help, such as herbal teas or sweets.

+You might lose your appetite during chemotherapy.
+This can happen because of some side effects, such as feeling sick.
 Chemotherapy can also make food taste different – it might taste more salty, bitter or metallic, or it might lose its taste.
 Some people find sucking on boiled sweets, fresh or tinned pineapple or taking sips of ginger beer can leave a pleasant taste in their mouth.

-If you don’t feel like eating much, it’s important to drink plenty of fluids and to find foods that are more appealing to you.
-Eating small meals and having regular snacks that are high in calories and protein might also help you to get the energy and nutrients you need.
+If you don’t feel like eating much, it’s important to drink plenty of fluids and to find foods that you enjoy.
+Eating small meals and having regular snacks that are high in calories can also help you get the energy and nutrients you need.